lxc/incus-os/doc/getting-started/installation/physical.md

 Every vendor uses a different firmware configuration layout, but in general, there are three things to configure:

+- Disable any RAID mode configuration option (known to break IncusOS boot on some platforms)
 - Enable the TPM 2.0 device (if not already enabled)
 - Turn on and configure Secure Boot
 - Change the boot order to boot from the install media